Sunday, 27 June 2010

 viewing by appointment at other times

-Gaynor does not consider her art as separate or apart from everyday life but as integral to the realisation and development of the human spirit.
-Although each piece is an incredibly personal testament, they each possess the capability to strike a harmonically resonant and emotional chord in anyone who allows themselves the time to be with them.
+For Gaynor, art is not something separate from life; it is deeply interwoven with the development of the human spirit.
+While each piece is an intimate, personal testament, they possess a profound ability to strike a harmonically resonant and emotional chord in those who take the time to engage with them.

 Jonathan Ross